 In response to the COVID-19 pandemic, our thoughts are genuinely with all of you who have been impacted.
 By being part of the St. Louis community and touching so many of your lives, Intelica CRE stands ready to help you get your business back on track.
-Below is a brief list of resources that can help you in these challenging times.
+Below is a brief list of services and resources that can help you in these challenging times.

 A $2.2 trillion federal stimulus package known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act was recently passed by Congress and signed by the President on Friday, March 27th, 2020 in response to the coronavirus (COVID-19) pandemic.